ASD-NH/Project-Euler/README.md

 [Project Euler](https://projecteuler.net/) is a site where you can complete algorithm problems in any programming language and submit the numerical answers.
 If you enjoy programming, this can be a great way to hone your skills.
 If you'd like to submit a solution, ask an admin to add you to the repository as a contributer.
 See the submission guidelines for more information.

-To keep things orderly, please follow this file naming convention when submitting files:

-- A number should be first, followed by a hyphen.
-The number represents the number solution it is.
-For example, the first solution submitted would have a 1, the second a 2, and so on.
+To keep things orderly, please follow this file naming convention when submitting files: `problem#-solution#`.
+The first person to submit a solution to a problem will have a solution number of 1, the second person will have 2, and so on.
-- Next should be the name of the problem on Project Euler, all in lowercase.
-Replace spaces with hyphens.

-Also remember to put your name and the problem number in a comment at the top of your solution!
+For example, if you're submitting the third solution to the problem "Multiples of 3 and 5" (problem #1) in Python, the filename would be `problem1-solution3.py`.
+See the repository for more examples.
+Also remember to put your name in a comment at the top of your solution!
 Thanks so much!
 We'd love to see how ASD programs!